A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Abstract

 \section{Abstract}

-The unrestricted \emph{block relocation problem} (BRP) is a fundamental operational issue in modern warehouse and yard management, which, however, is very challenging to solve.
-In this paper, to advance our understanding on this problem and to provide a substantial assistance to practice, we $(i)$ develop a general framework to derive lower bounds on the number of necessary relocations and demonstrate its connection to existing ones; $(ii)$ analyze new critical structures and obtain a lower bound that dominates existing ones; $(iii)$ build a new and strong mixed integer programming (MIP) formulation for the BRP, and design a novel MIP formulation based iterative procedure to compute exact BRP solutions.
-Our computational results on standard test instances show that the new lower bound could be significantly stronger, and our new MIP computational methods have superior performances over a state-of-the-art formulation.
+The \textit{block relocation problem} (BRP) is a fundamental operational issue in modern warehouse and yard management, which, however, is very challenging to solve.
+In this paper, to advance our understanding on this problem and to provide a substantial assistance to practice, we $(i)$ introduce a classification scheme and present a rather comprehensive review on all 16 BRP variants; $(ii)$ develop a general framework to derive lower bounds on the number of necessary relocations and demonstrate its connection to existing ones on the unrestricted BRP variants; $(iii)$ propose and employ a couple of new critical substructures concepts to analyze the BRP and obtain a lower bound that dominates all existing ones; $(iv)$ build a new and strong mixed integer programming (MIP) formulation that is adaptable to compute 8 BRP variants, and design a novel MIP formulation based iterative procedure to compute exact BRP solutions; $(v)$ extend the MIP formulation to address four typical industrial considerations.
+Computational results on standard test instances show that the new lower bound is significantly stronger, and our new MIP computational methods have superior performances over a state-of-the-art formulation.